-

 | By Shaun Pang, SSCYou want to get jacked.
 What’s the difference between bodybuilding programs and strength training?
 And why should you choose one over the other?
 Bodybuilding and strength training are intertwined.
 Read on to find out why you must first get strong to gain muscle.
 Read more →

-Iron Plates vs Bumper Plates: Why Does Iron Feel Heavier Even With The Same Weight?
+Iron Plates vs Bumper Plates: Why Does Iron Feel Heavier Even With the Same Weight?

-| By Shaun Pang, SSCSince you’ve started training, you’ve always used bumper plates.
-Maybe those were the plates you started using when you first started lifting and you've stuck to it out of habit.
-But one day, all the bumper plates in the gym were used up.
+| By Shaun Pang, SSCYou’ve always used bumper plates.
+But one day, all the bumper plates in the gym are taken.
 No biggie – weight is weight, right?
-You load the bar for deadlifts with iron plates.
-As the weight got closer to your working weight, you noticed that it feels harder than usual.
-You double-check the weight to make sure it's correctly loaded.
-Yup, it's correct.
-Does it make a difference which plates are being used?
-Turns out it does and here's why.
+So you use iron plates instead.
+But as the weight gets closer to your working weight, you notice that it feels harder than usual.
+Does it make a difference which plates you use?
+Turns out it does and here’s why.
 Read more →

-The Tortoise And The Hare And Its Application To Your Fitness Goal
+The Tortoise and the Hare and Its Application to Your Fitness Goal

-| By Joannes Marvin, SSCAs a coach, I encounter clients who want to get strong fast, get their physique, body weight and body fat percentage goals ASAP on a regular basis.
-While there's nothing wrong with setting an optimistic goal, there are things that I wish I could have explained better to them to give them a better perspective of time and feasibility.
-Here's my attempt to do so, using the lessons learned from the familiar childhood bedtime story, The Tortoise and The Hare.
+| By Joannes Marvin, SSCAs a coach, I regularly encounter clients who want to get strong fast, and achieve their physique, body weight and body fat percentage goals ASAP.
+While there’s nothing wrong with setting optimistic goals, they need a better perspective on time and feasibility.
+I explain how, using lessons from the familiar childhood bedtime story, The Tortoise and The Hare.
 Read more →

 What I Learned From Constantly Failing My Diet

-| By Joannes Marvin, SSCIf you have been following Hygieia's social media pages for a while, you might remember me documenting my attempts to gain weight and failing.
-I felt that something was off, but didn't know what was wrong.
-It was after consulting with an experienced dietician that knows how to work with people that I realised how having the right professional in your corner can make a difference.
-Here's what I learned.
+| By Joannes Marvin, SSCIf you have been following Hygieia’s social media pages, you might remember me documenting my attempts to gain weight, but failing.
+I felt that something was off, but didn’t know what.
+Only after consulting with an experienced dietician did I figure it out.
+I also realised that having the right professional in your corner makes a real difference.
+Here’s what I learned.
 Read more →

 How Long Should I Rest Between Sets?
-Take The Time For Proper Recovery And Faster Progress
+Take the Time for Proper Recovery and Faster Progress

 | By Shaun Pang, SSCDo you regularly fail sets that aren’t too heavy?
 You’re probably not resting enough.
 To complete all the sets in a workout, you need to fully recover between sets.
 What’s the optimal amount of rest time between sets?
 Here’s how to find your sweet spot.
 Read more →